The information in this article applies to:

 On the left side of the image the same water material is used, but a bump map has been applied.
 Notice the ripples in the surface and the distorted reflection.

-Bump maps are simply images that are layered under the face, created by the original material, and the program uses the dark and light areas in the bump map to simulate changes in the surface of the model.
+Bump maps are simply images that are layered with the original material, and the program uses the dark and light areas in the bump map to simulate changes in the surface of the model.

 In this example, we will illustrate how applying a bump map can greatly increase the quality and realism of the swimming pool.